glotzerlab/parsnip/_joss/paper.md

 `parsnip` is designed and optimized for use as a dependency in larger materials science codes, requiring only Numpy as a dependency.
-For this reason, it has already been incorporated into the **Freud** analysis library, which uses `parsnip` to extract unit cell data for use as reference structures in high-throughput simulation analysis.
-Although other CIF libraries like **Gemmi** have minimal dependency sets, the compiled nature of the underlying library means that integration with other libraries may be nontrivial. `parsnip` uses Numpy structured arrays to provide a stable data layout for cross-language access without modifying the build system of downstream projects.
-As a result, users get the benefits of copyless data transfer to compiled languages without any additional complexity.
+For this reason, it has already been incorporated into the **Freud** analysis library, which uses `parsnip` to extract unit cell data for use as reference structures in high-throughput simulation analysis [@Freud2020].
+Although other CIF libraries like **Gemmi** also have minimal dependency sets, the compiled nature of the underlying library means that integration with other libraries may be nontrivial. `parsnip` uses Numpy structured arrays to provide a stable data layout for cross-language access without modifying the build system of downstream projects.
+As a result, users get the benefits of copy-free data transfer to compiled languages without any additional complexity.

 <!-- TODO: show example code block as figure? -->
 <!-- TODO: mention symbolic parsing : 'a primary challenge...'-->